tklikifi/viber-command-bot/README.md

 ## Viber command bot

-Directory **vibercommandbot** contains a simple Viber bot that receives commands from a trusted Viber user.
+Directory **viber_command_bot** contains a simple Viber bot that receives commands from a trusted Viber user.
 Bot executes the configured command and returns the answer.

 ### Install